 It is a NESA requirement that all formal assessment tasks must be completed.
 Students are required to make a genuine attempt to engage with all of the components of each assessment task.
+Students will be provided with feedback on their performance in each assessment task, including notification of marks allocated relative to outcomes assessed.
 Students are expected to complete or submit all assessment tasks on or before the date and time specified in the task notification.
 Students will sign a register to acknowledge they have submitted the task.
 Note that this may be a digital register.